wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/configuration.md

 # Plugins Configuration

 :::caution
-This part is still in development process, changes may happen frequently to the schema.
+This part is still in the development process, changes may happen frequently to the schema.
 :::

 ## Manifest File

-This files describes how your plugin is integrated into a Wazo's Product.
-Using one or multiple manifest file you can customize all the Wazo E-UC Products (Web, Desktop, Portal and Mobile).
+This file describes how your plugin is integrated into a Wazo Product.
+Using one or multiple manifest files you can customize all the Wazo E-UC Products (Web, Desktop, Portal and Mobile).

 ### Example of a Manifest File

 :::info
-`manifest.json` files should be served using a CORS-enabled http server.
+`manifest.json` files should be served using a CORS-enabled HTTP server.
 :::

 You must provide the following information in a manifest file (json format) that will be hosted in your environment.